Solar Panel System: Solar Panel Roof

 • Punctures and cracks

-• Structure Damage
+• Damage to Structures

-• Material for Worn Down
+• Material to be Worn Down

 Replacing a roof with solar panels: Money is important

-Consider it.
+Take a moment to think about it.
 You have solar panels on your roof and your roof hasn’t changed.
 Your roof suddenly starts to sag.

 Why is it better to replace your roof before installing solar shingles?